mono/website/_posts/2018-08-03-flight-recorders.md

 The debugger’s existing logging was extracted into a number of functions that created a global state machine for the debugger.
 These transitions were logged into the ring buffer of the flight recorder.
-While being rather mundane, it proved useful for catching bugs that otherwise involved fear, uncertainty, doubt, and code that is pushed to master to assert with good error messages when a known bug is hit.
+While being rather mundane, it proved useful for catching bugs that otherwise had to be debugged through speculation and crash reports.

 ### Generalized Logging with the Flight Recorder ###